Why You're Always Tired + Nutrition & Lifestyle Tips to Boost Energy!

 #1.
 You aren’t sleeping for at least 7 hours

-at least seven hours of sleep is required for proper cognitive and behavioral functions.
+For most adults, at least seven hours of sleep is required for proper cognitive and behavioral functions.
 When one sleeps, the brain reorganizes and recharges itself, and removes waste byproducts which have accumulated throughout the day.
 Creating time to achieve the sleep you need is a key lifestyle consideration to improve your energy levels.
 Beyond creating the time to sleep, you may explore other sleep supportive habits like adopting a relaxing sleep routine, dimming the lights before bed, eliminating screen time before bed, and creating a cool and dark sleep environment.

 #2.
 You aren’t capturing enough deep sleep

-quality of your sleep influences your energy levels, too.
+We discussed the importance of getting enough sleep (ie. at least 7 hours) but the quality of your sleep influences your energy levels, too.
 While you rest, your body goes through different stages of the sleep cycle.
 Deep sleep, for example, is the stage of sleep you need to feel refreshed when you wake up in the morning.
 Sleep specialists believe that deep sleep - or slow-wave sleep - is an impactful sleep stage where the body renews and repairs itself.
 In the Podcast episode that accompanies this blog post, the Registered Dietitians at Vitality Nutrition explore specific strategies to enhance the amount of deep sleep you capture each night.
 You can listen here to learn more!

 #3.
 You aren’t exposing your eyes to natural light during the day

-circadian clock responds to light as a signal to be awake and darkness as a signal to fall asleep.
+The light and dark cycle of the sun has a powerful effect on the circadian clock which influences alertness and sleepiness.
+Our body's circadian clock responds to light as a signal to be awake and darkness as a signal to fall asleep.
 As Registered Dietitians, we recommend that clients who are looking to increase day-time energy prioritize time outside to feel more alert and awake.
 Some tips to capture more day-time light:

-• Open your blinds first thing in the morning to let natural light shine into your home (this can be tricky on the short, winter days!)
+- Open your blinds first thing in the morning to let natural light shine into your home (this can be tricky on the short, winter days!)

-• Go for a walk outside for 10 minutes or more after the sun has risen to assist in supporting the natural rhythm of wakeful hormones (ie. cortisol) that will make you feel alert
+- Go for a walk outside for 10 minutes or more after the sun has risen to assist in supporting the natural rhythm of wakeful hormones (ie. cortisol) that will make you feel alert

-• If possible, work in a well lit area with natural light through a window or a wake light or light therapy lamp.
+- If possible, work in a well lit area with natural light through a window or a wake light or light therapy lamp.

 #4.
 You aren’t exercising regularly

-can offer a dose of feel-good endorphins that offer an immediate increase to energy.
+As many people can attest, exercise can offer a dose of feel-good endorphins that offer an immediate increase to energy.
 Furthermore, exercise boosts oxygen circulation in the body which is essential in the production of energy.
 Over the long-term, exercise can induce cellular changes to the body by signaling the production of mitochondria inside your muscle cells.
 Mitochondria are known as the powerhouses of cells, because they create fuel out of glucose from the food you eat and oxygen from the air you breathe.
 Having more mitochondria increases your body’s energy supply!

 As Registered Dietitians, we believe that it is important to highlight that feeling energized from an exercise routine also requires that you are providing your body with what it needs to recover from exercise including adequate nutrition, hydration, rest, and sleep.
 If you are looking to reach specific performance, fitness, or body composition goals through exercise we recommend working one-on-one with a Registered Dietitian to create a customized nutrition plan to support these endeavors.